Which is the best Mac for making and editing music? We round up the best computing options for musicians. Updated, 30 October 2014.

 Apple Mac music accessories

 If you’re going to make music on a Mac you’ll need to think of ways to connect your recording instruments to the machine.
-There are a few accessories you should think about getting.

 Best Mic to go with your Mac